Select Page

 Bio

 My family is absolutely my foundation.
 They ground me.
-I’ve been happily married for 24 years and have 3 awesome kids.
-They teach me something new about myself every day, and make me want to be a better person.
+I’ve been happily married for over 30 years and have 3 awesome kids.
+They teach me something new about myself every day, and continually inspire me want to be a better person.

-In the 10 years before I went into the video game industry, I owned a video production company called Baseline Digital, LLC.
-I produced, directed, shot, edited, and delivered a variety of narrative, commercial, industrial, and new media projects that have won numerous awards including a Rocky Mountain Emmy, Addy, Telly, Communicator, EMPixx, and Davey awards.
-At the same time, I worked as a freelance cinematographer, director, editor, VFX artist, and colorist on a variety of feature and short films.
-At the 9th annual Phoenix Film Festival I was awarded the “Arizona Filmmaker of the Year,” which was pretty darn special to me.
+In the 10 years before I went into the video game industry, I owned a video production company called Bassline Digital, LLC.
+I also simultaneously worked as a freelance cinematographer, director, editor, VFX artist, and colorist on a variety of short and feature length films.
+So, I was making commercials, industrials, and new media projects during the day, and then making films on nights and weekends.
+Along the way I was honored to win a variety of awards for my work including a Rocky Mountain Emmy, Addy, Telly, Communicator, EMPixx, and Davey awards.
+At the 9th annual Phoenix Film Festival I was awarded the “Arizona Filmmaker of the Year,” an honor I hold very dear.

 During this time I also volunteered with IFP Phoenix, a non-profit organization to support filmmaking in Arizona.
 I enjoyed participating in their 48-Hour Film Challenges, giving workshops and seminars, and from 2011-2012 I served as the Executive Director of the organization.
-Somehow, during this same time I also taught Digital Cinematography as an adjunct professor at Scottsdale Community College Film School and The University of Advancing Technology in Tempe.
+Somehow, during this same time I also taught Film Production and Cinematography classes as an adjunct professor at Scottsdale Community College Film School and The University of Advancing Technology in Tempe.
 Busy times, for sure.

 1995-2005

-In the 10 years before I went into the video and film industry, I worked for a company called Rodel, which eventually was purchased by the Rohm & Haas Company, which was then purchased by Dow Chemical.
-After a short stint working in the R&D department developing database-driven applications to help them track experiments, I was quickly transferred to the I/T department.
+In the 10 years before I went into the video and film industry, I worked for a company called Rodel, which eventually was purchased by the Rohm & Haas Company, which was then purchased by DuPont Chemical, and ultimately now Dow Chemical.
+After a short stint working in the R&D department developing database-driven applications for their lab, I was quickly transferred to the I/T department.
 I was like a kid in a candy store!
-I got to work in a time where client server technology was surging, and I had the opportunity to install the entire Windows NT infrastructure for the company.
-I was a Microsoft Certified Systems Engineer (MCSE+1 NT4), and it was awesome.
-I got to install the physical servers as well as implement the systems including Exchange, SQL, VPN, Firewall.
+I got to work in a time where client server technology was surging, and I had the opportunity to install the entire Windows Server infrastructure for the company from the ground up, including making an epic trip (literally) around the world to set up our remote offices in South Korea, Taiwan, Malaysia, and Germany.
+With on-job experience, I quickly got my Microsoft Certified Systems Engineer (MCSE+1 NT4), and it was awesome.
+I set up new servers, and integrated a wide variety of systems including Exchange, SQL, VPN, Firewalls.

-During my time in Delaware, I had implemented an idea, which was new at the time, called an Intranet.
+During my time in Delaware, I had implemented an idea, which was relatively new at the time, called an “Intranet”.
 So in 2001, I was relocated to Phoenix Arizona where I was put into a new department, eBusiness.
-I got to build the infrastructure and write the code that became our public website, Intranet, and Extranet.
-Writing code is strangely satisfying.
+I got to build the infrastructure and write the code for a custom content management system that became the basis our public website, Intranet, and Extranet.
+Writing code is so satisfying, plus it was also satisfying to say I was a “Webb Developer.”

 1990-1995